-Collaborative Design Project (20 points)

-Working in small groups, participants will identify one authentic, alternative, preferably contemporary media-based method through which to share the results of their action research findings.
+Collaborative Design Project (25 points): Working in small groups, participants will identify one authentic, alternative, preferably contemporary media-based method through which to share the results of their action research findings.
 While students will each make brief presentations of their individual research findings in class, the goal of this assignment is for your group to design and enact a presentation that moves the public understanding of your group members' studies.
-You might choose to create a collective presentation of your group members' projects or you might highlight one group member's project and findings.
+You might choose to create a collective presentation on your group members' projects or you might highlight one group members' project and findings.
 You might highlight the very importance of action research or summarize the findings of your group members' efforts.
 You are encouraged to display these findings in an alternative setting and through creative means, with your primary goal being to demonstrate the significance of your action research to the broader world.
-The Collaborative Design Project presentations will be on April 21, 2015.

-Selected Performance-Based Assessment: Inquiry/Action Research Project (50 points)
+Selected performance-based assessment Inquiry/Action Research Project (40 points):

-Candidates will design and conduct an inquiry/action research project that is relevant to their present or future teaching positions.
-You will write a literature review and proposal for this project, collect and analyze preliminary data, and share the results of your study with both our class (and potentially an outside audience) in a Power Point presentation.
+Participants will design and conduct an inquiry/action research project that is relevant to their present or future teaching positions.
+An outline and examples of these projects will be provided.
+You will write a literature review and proposal for this project, collect and analyze preliminary data, and share the results of your study with both our class (and potentially an outside audience) in a PowerPoint presentation.

 Both pre- and in-service teachers must complete the project.
-It is possible to partner with another student for the purpose of sharing data and research's different aspects of a common topic; each partner, however, must submit an original, stand-alone report.
-Each participant will make a 10-12 minute presentation (ungraded) of her/his project, time permitting.
+It is possible to partner with another student for the purpose of sharing data and research different aspects of a common topic; each partner, however, must submit an original, stand-alone report.
+Each participant will make a 10-12 minute presentation (ungraded) on her/his project.
 Please note that projects and papers submitted for credit in another course cannot also be used for a grade in this course.
-With instructor approval, however, participants may build on a research topic originally presented as a significant research proposal in the EDRS 590 Education Research.
 Your data sources for this project must include either or both of the following artifacts: 1) visual representations (images or photos of your classroom, students at work, etc.); 2) student feedback related to your research questions and your teaching intervention.
-Your initial research outline and draft introduction is due March 3, 2014.
-Interim drafts are due March 24 (methods) and April 14 (results/findings).
-The complete final paper is due on April 28, 2015.